-- To elect or re-elect 13 directors to the boards of each of Carnival Corporation and Carnival plc; - 2.
-To consider and approve the Amended and Restated Carnival Corporation 2002 Stock Plan: - 3.
-To ratify the selection of independent certified public accountants for Carnival Corporation; - To appoint the independent auditors for Carnival plc and authorize the audit committee of Carnival plc to agree the remuneration of the independent auditors; - To receive the accounts and reports for P&O Princess Cruises plc (now called Carnival plc) for the year ended December 31, 2002 (in accordance with legal requirements applicable to UK companies); - 6.
-To approve the remuneration policy and approve the remuneration report of P&O Princess Cruises plc (now called Carnival plc) (in accordance with legal requirements applicable to UK companies); - 7.
-To approve limits on the authority to allot shares by Carnival plc (in accordance with customary practice for UK companies);

-- To approve the disapplication of pre-emption rights for Carnival plc (in accordance with customary practice for UK companies); - To authorize Carnival plc's purchases of its own shares (in accordance with customary practice for UK companies); - 10.
+- To elect or re-elect 13 directors to the boards of each of Carnival Corporation and Carnival plc: - 2.
+To consider and approve the Amended and Restated Carnival Corporation 2002 Stock Plan; - 3.
+To ratify the selection of independent certified public accountants for Carnival Corporation; - 4.
+To appoint the independent auditors for Carnival plc; - 5.
+To authorize the audit committee of Carnival plc to agree the remuneration of the independent auditors; - To receive the accounts and reports for P&O Princess Cruises plc (now called Carnival plc) for the year ended December 31, 2002 (in accordance with legal requirements applicable to UK companies); - To approve the remuneration report of P&O Princess Cruises plc (now called Carnival plc) (in accordance with legal requirements applicable to UK companies); - To approve limits on the authority to allot shares by Carnival plc (in accordance with customary practice for UK companies); - To approve the disapplication of pre-emption rights for Carnival plc shares (in accordance with customary practice for UK companies); - 10.
 To consider a shareholder proposal; and - 11.
 To transact such other business as may properly come before the meeting.